nmicht/create-nodejs-project/README.md

 ## About this package

 So, this started as a dry thing.
-I'm not super expert with nodejs, but everytime that I start a new project, I hate to go to other project copy files like eslintrc, editorconfig, install the same dependencies, create folder structure, etc.
+I'm not super expert with NodeJS, but every time that I start a new project, I hate to go to other project, copy files like eslintrc, editorconfig, install the same dependencies, create folder structure, etc.
-So, the idea is to have a create package to use it in the formar `npm init node-project my-new-project` and with this have a new folder my-new-project with everything ready to work.
+So, the idea is to have a create package to use it in the form of:
+`npm init node-project my-new-project`
+and with this have a new folder my-new-project with everything ready to work.

 I know there are a lot of similar packages out there, but the idea is to learn more about nodejs api, handling files, packages, etc.